bobdenotter/many-eyes-of-making/Session recap/Week of Gathering.md

 With some of their questions answered, Beck asks Rosevyr when she would like to know whether or not they want to take the job, and she tells him and D4 that she’d like an answer within 3 days.
 They take their leave then, heading outside to go and meet up with the others.
 As they walk around town, they notice some massive dinosaurs, being accompanied by halflings as they walk around the town.
 They seem to have racing stripes painted on their backs.

-Meanwhile, Fianin and Petr have gone to meet up with the councilman, Anders Solomar, who Fianin explains might be able to help them get that flying dinosaur she’s so interested in.
+Meanwhile, Fianin and Petr have gone to meet up with the councilman, [[Anders Solomar]], who Fianin explains might be able to help them get that flying dinosaur she’s so interested in.
 They enter into a massive hall, which seems largely empty, with no real designated areas except for what looks like an audience area.
 There’s two small, halfling sized doors on either side of the hall, and it’s quiet; they seem to be alone in the building.

 The captain calls out, asking if anyone’s there and then one of the doors on the side opens up and an ornately dressed halfling man emerges.
 He’s ornately dressed in strange black and white attire, with a pointy hat in the same colors.
 He’s also wearing a golden necklace and carries a gold and wooden walking stick.